kintsugi-programmer/KintsugiStack/APTITUDE/README.md

   - Together work => x hrs
     - then, Together 1hr => 1/x work
 - thus if person A does work in x days, work done per day => 1/x work
+- also, A work = A work ALONE
+- also, A work ALONE + B work ALONE != A&B Together Work
+- A&B Together Work = A&B working simuntaneously as WHOLE SYNERGY
+- A work => x days; so A 1day => 1/x work
+  - also, A y days => y*(1/x) work
+  - eg:
+    - B work => 40 days
+    - so B 1day => 1/40 work
+    - thus, B 23 days => 23*(1/40) work
+- case where someone ditch in the way
+  - Together A&B for x days + B ALONE 23 days(suppose) = total work = 1
+- now if 4 A 1 work => 20 days
+  - then, 1 A 1 work => 20/4 days INCORRECT REASONING
+  - the thing is that 4 people even identical are working SYNERGY TOGETHER and complete work in 20 days, they didn't split days for each person, everone work daily
+  - then, 4 A 1 day => 1/20 work CORRECT
+  - then, 1 A 1 day => 1/(20*4) work CORRECT
+  - always divide the work , not the time
 ```
 ```
 - LCM